mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

   - Has two parts, a public key and a private key
   - Cannot be used to log into Atlas through the user interface
   - Must be granted appropriate roles to complete required tasks
-  - Must belong to one organization, but may be granted access to any number of projects in that organization.
+  - Must belong to one organization, or can be granted access a project within that organization.
-  - May have an IP whitelist configured and some capabilities may require a whitelist to be configured (these are noted in the MongoDB Atlas API documentation: [whitelist](https://docs.atlas.mongodb.com/reference/api/apiKeys-org-whitelist-create/)).
+  - Can be configured to have API whitelist capabilities (these are noted in the MongoDB Atlas API documentation: [whitelist](https://docs.atlas.mongodb.com/reference/api/apiKeys-org-whitelist-create/)).

   Most Secrets Engines must be configured in advance before they can perform their functions.
 These steps are usually completed by an operator or configuration